 The journal aims to publish highly topical and credible works at the forefront of all aspects of chemical sciences.
 Journal dedicated to publishing high-quality articles that describe the most significant and recent advancements in all areas of chemistry.
 The journal serves to distribute the latest information in all related fields for effective and rapid communication among the readers which includes researchers and students.The published articles made freely and permanently available online immediately after publication.

-Archives in Chemistry uses Editorial Manager System for a qualitative and prompt review process.
+Archives in Chemistry uses Editorial Tracking System for a qualitative and prompt review process.
 Articles are subject to high-level peer review process before publishing ensuring quality and reliability of the work.
-Editorial Manager is an online manuscript submission, review and tracking system.
+Editorial Tracking is an online manuscript submission, review and tracking system.
 Review processing is performed by the editorial board members of Archives in Chemistry or relevant experts from other universities or institutes.
 Minimum two independent reviewer’s approval followed by editor approval is required for the acceptance of any citable manuscript.
-Authors may submit manuscripts and track their progress through the Editorial Manager System
+Authors may submit manuscripts and track their progress through the Editorial Tracking System

 This includes fundamental electronic structure, bonding in methane, ethene, benzene and carbonyl compounds, and thoughts regarding electronegativity and bond polarity.
 The focus is on the component carbon which is integral to every living being; in any case, thousands of non-living things, (for example, drugs, plastics, and dyes) are produced using carbon compounds.
 Diamond are carbon molecules in a Crystal structure.
 Diamond are so hard because the particles of carbon are so intently bonded together in the crystal form.
 That same capacity to pack firmly together makes carbon a fabulous basic component in its different structures too.